JetBrains/kotlin-web-site/pages/eap/configure-build-for-eap.md

 ## Configure in Maven

-In the sample Maven project definition, replace `KOTLIN-EAP-VERSION` with the actual version, such as `1.4-M1-release-99`, where `1.4-M1` is the Kotlin release version and `99` is the build number.
+In the sample Maven project definition, replace `KOTLIN-EAP-VERSION` with the actual version, such as `1.4-M1`.
+Available EAP versions are listed [here](index.html#build-details).

 <div class="sample" markdown="1" theme="idea" mode='xml'>